Lab 5: Data Wrangling II

 • joining data

-• pivotting data
+• pivoting data

 That’s quite a lot!
 Well done - You’ve come quite far already!
 Remember to think about the above tools in the following as we will synthesise your learnings so far into an analysis!